How to Prepare for a Mushroom Trip #2: Your Mindset

+In this second episode exploring how to Prepare for a Mushroom Trip, you’ll learn if you’re not preparing your mind in the weeks and days leading up to your psychedelic trip then you’re not getting the most out of your time in an altered state.
 In the first of 2 parts in which we explore Set & Setting for a psychedelic experience, this episode reveals how a fixed mindset can high jack your trip.
 We dive into the mental training necessary to cultivate the emotional strength you’ll need for your psychedelic journey.

 Episode Guests